Lamprospilus

 Lamprospilus is a Neotropical genus of butterfly in the family Lycaenidae.
-They occur in wet and dry lowland and montane forests from Mexico to central Argentina.
+This genus was first described in 1832 by Carl Geyer.

+Description

-Lamprospilus have sexually dimorphic wing patterns, to the extent that males and females have sometimes been first described as different species.
+Lamprospilus have sexually dimorphic wing patterns.
+Some males have distinctive transparent wing patches.
+Males and females can appear so distinct that males and females have sometimes been first described as different species.

+Distribution

+Lamprospilus sp. are found in both wet and dry lowlands and montane forests in Central and South America from Mexico to central Argentina.

 Species

 There are at least seven recognized species: